JoinColony/colonyJS/docs/_Intro_GetStarted.md

   owner: colonyAddress,
 });

+console.log('Token owner set!');

 ```

 ## Step 7: Mint Tokens

-In order to make payments and fund tasks within your colony, you're gonna need some tokens.
+In order to make payments and fund tasks within your colony, you will need to mint some tokens.
+If you are using an existing token that already has some tokens in supply, you can skip this step.

 Add the following code below `// Step 7: Mint Tokens`: